+With significant changes to employment law on the horizon, it is more important than ever for employers to understand what’s coming and how it may impact their business.
 This article is designed to help employers stay ahead of these changes.
-You’ll learn how this body will be responsible for enforcing a wide range of employment rights, and it’s set to change the way businesses handle things like holiday pay, sick pay, and working conditions.
+You will learn how the FWA will be responsible for enforcing a wide range of employment rights, and how it is set to change the way businesses handle things like holiday pay, sick pay, and working conditions.
 By preparing now, you can reduce the risk of enforcement action and claims and stay ahead of the changes.

 If you are looking for help with reviewing your record keeping and processes our employment law solicitors are on hand to ensure you remain legally compliant.

 Contents: